Background pattern

 • If you are over 65 years old.

-If symptoms worsen or persist after 7 days of continuous treatment, consult your doctor.
+If your symptoms worsen or persist after 7 days of continuous treatment, you should consult your doctor.

-Consult your doctor as soon as possible if you have any symptoms such as unknown abdominal pain, any symptom indicating bleeding (such as black stools or coffee ground vomit), cramps, bloated or painful abdomen, nausea, vomiting, and diarrhea.
+Consult your doctor as soon as possible if you have any symptoms such as abdominal pain of unknown origin, any symptoms that indicate bleeding (such as black stools or vomit like coffee grounds), cramps, bloated or painful abdomen, nausea, vomiting, and diarrhea.

 Children